blischalk/blischalk-jekyll/_posts/2017-01-03-slae-problem-5-1-msfvenom-analysis.md

 - Use GDB/Ndisasm/Libemu to dissect the functionality of the shellcode
 - Present your analysis

+Source code for this assignment can be found [here](https://github.com/blischalk/slae/tree/master/exercise5)

 ### Analysis

 Since I had created a reverse tcp shellcode for assignment 2 of the SLAE